MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs: Problem Formulation

 \subsection{Measuring Linguistic Decisiveness}

 To quantify linguistic decisiveness, we follow prior works \citep{gm, yona-etal-2024-large, meta} and employ a LLM-as-a-Judge approach.
 Given a text input $Q$ and response $R$, we first instruct an evaluator LLM to extract assertions $A_1,\ldots, A_N$ from $R$ using a carefully constructed few-shot prompt (\S\ref{app:assertions}, Fig. \ref{fig:assertion}) \citep{yona-etal-2024-large}.
 Thereafter, another few-shot prompt (\S\ref{app:decisiveness}, Fig. \ref{fig:decisiveness}) is used to assess the decisiveness of each assertion and obtain a decisiveness score between 0 and 1.
 We use Gemini-2.0-Flash as the LLM judge for assertion extraction and decisiveness scoring, setting all inference hyperparameters to their default values in the Gemini Developer API.
-We validate our selection of judge model and the quality of our LLM-based scores by comparing against human annotations (further details in \S\ref{sec:validation}).
+We validate the judgment paradigm and the quality of our LLM-based scores by comparing against human annotations (further details in \S\ref{sec:validation}).